DHARU100/Easyfund/README.md

 EasyFund folder (Right click on the top of the folder )---> Run in the terminal-->npx wdio run wdio.conf.js (run command to execute the project)

-The run command to run the roject:npx wdio run wdio.conf.js
+The run command to run the Project:npx wdio run wdio.conf.js

 The three impotant files are: